 Under this fact pattern, the greater QBI deduction goes to those being taxed as sole proprietor or a partnership.

 Please note there are many factors beyond the QBI deduction to consider when determining the appropriate entity structure for your business, but hopefully these examples speak to the added complexity associated with entity selection under our new tax law.

 Before selecting an entity structure or changing what’s already in place, taxpayers should do a detailed analysis of the pros and cons of each possible scenario.
-Contact an Anders advisor with questions on how QBI will affect your business, or learn more about tax reform changes in our Tax Reform Resource Center.All Insights
+Contact an Anders advisor with questions on how QBI will affect your business.All Insights